a-mkader/UCT-Micromouse-Assignment/README.md

 # PCB-Assignment
 EEE3088F Micro-Mouse PCB Assignment<br />
 A Micro-Mouse is a maze solving robot.
-For this project we ave focused on the hardware of the robot, namely the poer and sensing subsystems.<br />
+For this project we ave focused on the hardware of the robot, namely the power and sensing subsystems.<br />
 The Power Subsystem:<br />
 It needs to run the motors and charge a battery.<br />
 It will need to fit onto the pin headers on the motherboard.<br />